In this article, we take a detailed look at comment spam and the different ways you can mitigate and manage the problem in WordPress.

-We recommend that you start off at the Low setting, but if you find you are still getting lots of spam, you should raise it to Medium or High.
+We recommend starting at the Low setting, but if you find you are still getting lots of spam, you should raise it to Medium or High.

 4. Prevent Spam by Removing website URL Option from Comment Form

-OK, so far we have in Section 1 changed the moderation settings not to allow any URLs in the body of the comment.
-However, many forms will have the option to add a website that is then linked from the author name.
-Many spammers used to create keyword rich author names, so their link back to their website is much more effective.
-However, spammers are much more devious now (and adapted to Google Penguin which targets keyword rich anchors) so natural looking author name links are now often used.
-Also, many spammers will work very hard to make the comments unique and seem natural so it can be difficult to identify some.
+In Section 1, we changed the moderation settings to not allow any URLs in the body of the comment.
+However, many forms will have the option to add a website linked to the author’s name.
+Many spammers used to create keyword-rich author names, so their link back to their website is much more effective.
+However, spammers are much more devious now (and adapted to Google Penguin, which targets keyword-rich anchors), so natural-looking author name links are now often used.
+Also, many spammers will work hard to make the comments unique and natural, so identifying them can be challenging.

 Well, it is simple.
 Remove the incentive for spammers by removing the ability to leave a link entirely.

-Fortunately, there is a simple plugin that that does this for you — “Hide Comment Author Link” which you can download here.
-Once installed and activated there is nothing further that you need to do … the links will no longer show up when published.
-The only problem with this plugin is that when your readers fill out the comment form, the website field still shows.
+Fortunately, there is a simple plugin that does this for you — “Hide Comment Author Link,” which you can download here.
+Once installed and activated, there is nothing further that you need to do; the links will no longer show up when published.
+The only problem with this plugin is that the website field still shows when your readers fill out the comment form.

-Our preference is a custom function that we add manually to the functions.php file.
-In a default WordPress install the functions.php is easy to find by going to Appearance -> Editor and selecting the Theme Functions files (functions.php).
+We prefer a custom function that we add manually to the functions.php file.
+In a default WordPress install, the functions.php is easy to find by going to Appearance -> Editor and selecting the Theme Functions files (functions.php).
 The exact files showing here will vary depending on the theme you have installed, but there is always a functions.php file that you can edit.
-Below is a screenshot showing how to find the functions.php file, as well as a red box showing where to add the code (the bottom of the functions.php file):
+Below is a screenshot showing how to find the functions.php file, along with where the code should be placed: